 - Round-trip air transportation from listed cities for air-inclusive participants (US - Lima/Quito - US);

 - 4 nights’ accommodations in Deluxe and Superior First Class hotels

 - 34 meals: 14 breakfasts, 10 lunches, 10 dinners

 - Extensive sightseeing as described, including all entrance fees; Galapagos National Park fee of $100

 - Services of professional tour directors; plus experienced naturalist guides while in the Galapagos

 - Luggage handling for one bag per person

 - Gratuities for local guides, dining room servers, airport and hotel porters, and all drivers

-Taxes; passport, visas and associated fees; personal expenses such as laundry and telephone calls; accident/sickness, trip cancellation, and baggage insurance; excess baggage charges on aircraft; transfers and baggage handling to/from hotel on day of arrival and/or departure if you have booked as a "land only" participant or if you are arriving earlier or later than and/or departing earlier or later than the scheduled group transfer(s); any overnight on land due to flight schedule(s); meals, alcoholic or other beverages and all other services not specifically mentioned in the “Included Features” section of the program brochure.
+What’s not included: Taxes; passport, visas and associated fees; personal expenses such as laundry and telephone calls; accident/sickness, trip cancellation, and baggage insurance; baggage charges on aircraft; International airfare, transfers and baggage handling to/from hotel on day of arrival and/or departure if you have booked as a “land only” participant or if you are arriving earlier or later than and/or departing earlier or later than the scheduled group transfer(s); any overnight on land due to flight schedule(s); meals, alcoholic or other beverages and all other services not specifically mentioned in the “Included Features” section of the program brochure.